SystemSpace/Compendium/compendium.rst

 What can be done with your wishlist?
 What kind of things can you ask for?
   Simple things like a general future, looks, memories to keep/destroy, etc.

+Can you set your race using the wishlist?
+  Well you can fill something in and we'll try.
+Don't expect too much though, your soul needs to support it, etc. And it needs to be a possible timeline.

 If I just leave the name space blank will I receive whatever name my parents want?
   Yes.
 Leave blank = let others/Aurora decide, like your parents or other people.